 The President shall be the principal executive and operations officer of the Society and shall supervise and control all of the business and affairs of the Society in consultation and coordination with the Trustees and Executive Director in accordance with these By-Laws.
-The President shall preside at all meetings of the Fellows and of the Board of Trustees.
+The President shall preside at all meetings of the Board of Trustees.
 He or she shall designate, unless otherwise set forth in these By-Laws, committee members and chairpersons, with special attention to the Committees pertaining to the ANS collection and library.
 The President may sign, with the Secretary or any other proper Officer of the Society authorized by the Board of Trustees, any deeds, mortgages, bonds, contracts, or other instruments which the Board of Trustees has authorized to be executed, except in cases where the signing and execution shall be expressly delegated by the Board of Trustees or by these By-Laws or by statute to the Executive Director or some other officer or agent of the corporation; and in general the President shall perform all duties incident to the office of President and such other duties as may be prescribed by the Board of Trustees.

 Section 7.
 Vice-President(s)